Skip to main menu Skip to main content Skip to footer

 2018 Edition

 Puberty education is a building block for future sexual health topics.
-This curriculum, updated in 2018, is written for youth in grades 4-6 and includes:
+This curriculum is written for youth in grades 4-6 and includes:

-Click here to access our new health and hygiene lesson, Taking Care of My Amazing Body.
+• A new 2023 health and hygiene lesson, Taking Care of My Amazing Body

 Puberty Happens Curriculum

 Please fill out the form below for a downloadable version of Puberty Happens.
-Please save this file to your computer.
+Please save the curriculum files to your computer.

 Puberty Happens Curriculum